renovatebot/renovate/docs/usage/java.md

 ## LTS releases

+The `config:base` preset includes the `workarounds:javaLTSVersions` preset.
-The `config:base` preset limits Renovate update to Java runtimes to those which are LTS versions.
-This is handled by the workaround `workarounds:javaLTSVersions`.
+The workaround limits Renovate to upgrade to LTS versions of the Java runtime only.

 If you want Renovate to offer all `major` Java updates then add `workarounds:javaLTSVersions` to the `ignorePreset` array: